AR-15 Barrel Length 2026: 10.5" to 20" Velocity & Dwell Time Compared header image

 Mid-length gas with an appropriate port size keeps the action soft while supporting a wide ammo range.

-Gas system guidance: Mid-length or optimized carbine
+Gas system: Mid-length or optimized carbine

 16" barrel